-There are five main elements to our policy:
+There are seven main elements to our policy:

-- Providing a safe environment in which children can learn and develop. - Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children. - Developing and then implementing procedures for identifying and reporting cases, or suspected cases of abuse. - Supporting pupils who have been abused or harmed in accordance with his/her child protection plan. - Raising awareness of safeguarding children, child protection processes and equipping children with the skills needed to keep them safe.
+- Providing a safe environment in which children can learn and develop. - Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children. - Developing and then implementing procedures for identifying and reporting cases, or suspected cases of abuse. - Supporting pupils who have social care involvement in accordance with his/her child in need plan, child protection plan or are subject to Local Authority Care. - Raising awareness of safeguarding children, child protection processes and equipping children with the skills needed to keep them safe in and outside of school. - Working in partnership with agencies and safeguarding partners in the 'best interest of the child'. - New Ensuring we have appropriate policies and procedures to deal with peer on peer abuse (child on child) abuse and sexual violence and sexual harassment is included in a separate policy.

-We recognise that because of the day to day contact with children, school staff are well placed to observe the outward signs of abuse.
+We recognise that because of the day to day contact with children, school are well placed to observe the outward signs of abuse.